VICXPTRV/philotester/README.md

 ⚠️ Note: This project is still under development

-A robust testing suite for the Dining Philosophers project.
+A testing suite for the Dining Philosophers project.
 Automates norm checks, compilation, test case validation, and memory leak detection.

 <!-- ![Test Example](add png when done) -->